 - Providing a 15-minute grace period to exit for free from the station you entered.

 Metro's projected expenses to operate buses, trains and paratransit for next year are approximately $1.7 billion.
 The fares paid by riders cover roughly half the cost of operating the system, along with a small amount of additional funding from advertising, joint development and other sources.
 The remaining funding comes from the state and local governments that participate in Metro.

 Understanding Metro's Capital Improvement Program

-Metro is investing $1.3 billion in the safety and reliability of the system through the Capital Improvement Program (CIP).
-The CIP budget is focused on safety improvements, the rebuilding of the Metro system, increasing system capacity, and improving the effectiveness of the current rail and bus networks.
+Metro is proposing to invest $1.1 billion in the safety and reliability of the system next year through the Capital Improvement Program (CIP).
+The CIP budget is focused on safety improvements, the rebuilding of the Metro system, and improving the effectiveness of the current rail and bus networks.

-Significant investments planned for the coming year include, but are not limited to:
+Significant investments planned for the coming year include: